 The owner of the property is responsible for internal plumbing and the section of pipe that serves only their property AND lies within the boundary of their property.
 Since 1 October 2011 responsibility for the clearance of blockages and repairs to drains outside of your property boundary and to most shared drains is the responsibility of Thames Water.

 Blocked road gullies are the responsibility of Herts County Council.

 - If it is a council property, you should contact the Customer Service Centre on 01438 242242.
 Outside of office hours in an emergency contact the Council’s duty officer on 01438 314963.

 - If it is a burst pipe in the road, contact Three Valleys Water on 0800 376 5325.

 - If it is a private owned property and the blockage is on the drain serving your property only then you are responsible for getting it cleared.

 - In all other cases you should initially contact Thames Water on 08459 200 800 who will be able to advise you whether it is their responsibility.
-In some cases, they may refer you back to the Council if their records show that the problem is with a privately owned drain or sewer.
+In some cases, they may refer you back to the Council if their records show that the problem is with a privately owned drain.

 My neighbour’s drain is blocked, what can I do?